Exhibits at the Grafton History Museum

 The overarching theme of our main building exhibits is the concept of “sense of place” in Grafton, and how that manifests as Grafton and its citizens engage with each other, and with our town, our state, our nation, and our world.

-In 2026, we’ll focus on the Grafton Inn as it celebrates its 225th anniversary and how tourism has helped to form Grafton over the decades; we’ll celebrate local veterans and follow some local families whose roots go back to earliest Grafton and who made an impact in every generation.
+In 2026, we’ll join the Grafton Inn in celebratings its 225th anniversary and look at how tourism has helped to form Grafton over the decades; we’ll celebrate local veterans and follow some local families whose roots go back to earliest Grafton and who made an impact in every generation.
 We’ll show the work of artists and writers who were enthralled by the beauty of this place, and tell stories of the soapstone quarrymen, the fulling mill workers and sawyers, the hill farmers and housekeepers and politicians and everyone who felt the sense and the power of this place that is Grafton.

 Re-opening Spring 2026